AudreyKj/color-search-app/README.md

 # COLOR SPOT - React app with color API and data visualization

-In this React app, users can detect the colors in images as well as save and categorize color palettes. <br />
+In this React app, users can detect the colors of images as well as save and categorize color palettes. <br />
-An "admin" page visualizes the data from the users using the app (made with chart.js). <br />
+An "admin" page (made with chart.js) visualizes the data from the app's users. <br />

 API used: color-thief by Lokesh Dhakar